 Apartment Maintenance Charges Rules and Regulations

 The real estate boom in India has played a crucial role in altering the property ownership pattern of this country.
 People are now leaning more towards shifting into apartments, especially the housing societies as they are becoming convenient and affordable.
 While staying in an apartment building has many facilities, you need to pay the maintenance charge to ensure everything runs smoothly.
-But, before you go ahead, you must be aware of the apartment maintenance charges rules and regulations to know you rights and how you need to deal with this.
+But, before you go ahead, you must be aware of the apartment maintenance charges rules and regulations to know your rights and how you need to deal with this.

 What are Apartment Maintenance Charges?

 Apartment maintenance charge is the fee collected by the residential society for the upkeep of the buildings and complex premises.
-It covers the maintenance, electricity, services charges, etc. to ensure the best living experience for the residents.
-Here are some common components of the maintenance charges that you should know about –
+It covers the maintenance, electricity, service charges, etc., to ensure the best living experience for the residents

 1. Building maintenance